-For those of you who are new to SSL, or even you veterans who just want to brush up on your knowledge, we’re starting a series on SSL basics.
+For those of you who are new to SSL/TLS, or even you veterans who just want to brush up on your knowledge, we’re starting a series on SSL basics.
 First up are certificate signing requests (CSRs).
-These little files are a critical part of applying for an SSL Certificate, but what are they exactly and how can you generate one?
+These little files are a critical part of applying for an SSL/TLS certificate, but what are they exactly and how can you generate one?

 The CA will use the data from the CSR to build your SSL Certificate.
 The key pieces of information include the following.